March 31, 2020

 Approximately one third of affected infants also have structural malformations of the heart (congenital heart defects).
 Such cardiac defects may include an abnormal opening in the fibrous partition (septum) that divides the upper chambers of the heart (atrial septal defect) or a malformation known as tetralogy of Fallot.
 The latter describes a combination of heart defects, including abnormal narrowing (stenosis) of the opening between the pulmonary artery (which carries blood to the lungs) and the lower right chamber (ventricle) of the heart, an abnormal opening in the partition between the lower chambers of the heart (ventricular septal defect); displacement of the major artery that transports oxygen-rich blood to most of the body (i.e., aorta); and enlargement of the right ventricle (hypertrophy).

 Some individuals with TAR syndrome may exhibit short stature.
 A variety of additional physical abnormalities have been reported to be associated with TAR syndrome including an abnormally small jaw (micrognathia), incomplete closure of the roof of the mouth (cleft palate), one or more pink or dark red irregularly shaped patches of skin (hemangiomas) on the face caused by dense collections of small blood vessels (capillaries), or minor abnormalities affecting the spine and ribs.
 Kidney (renal) defects may also be present, such as a malformation in which the two kidneys are abnormally joined at the base (horseshoe kidney) as well as underdevelopment (hypoplasia) and improper function of the kidneys.
-Some of these findings have only occurred in a few reported cases and researchers do not know whether these are coincidental occurrences or whether individuals with TAR syndrome have a greater risk of developing these manifestations.
+Some of these findings have only occurred in a few reported patients and researchers do not know whether these are coincidental occurrences or whether individuals with TAR syndrome have a greater risk of developing these manifestations.

 TAR syndrome is inherited as an autosomal recessive genetic disorder and caused by two different types of mutations in the RBM8A gene.
-Human traits, including the classic genetic diseases, are the product of the interaction of two genes, one received from the father and one from the mother.

 Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
 If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disorder but usually will not show symptoms.
 However, reports have been published that describe an affected child born to an affected parent.
 The risk for two carrier parents to both pass the defective gene and have an affected child is theoretically 25% with each pregnancy, but because the RBM8A gene deletion associated with TAR syndrome is often not inherited, but occurs as a new mutation in about 25% of those affected, the risk for affected sibs is lower.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 Some researchers suggest that TAR syndrome may result from mutations of different disease genes (genetic heterogeneity).
 Further research is required to determine the underlying genetic cause or causes of the disorder.